2024-09-11

 Iterate your design and your prototype implementation until you like the look.
 You may start over a couple of times.

-The detailed implementation of each page will require choosing what's on the page, designing the presentation of its information content, translating the page's text into some markup language (either HTML or whatever your web content manager takes), designing headings and captions, and converting and resizing pictures.
+The detailed implementation of your pages will require choosing what's on the page, designing the presentation of its information content, translating the page's text into some markup language (either HTML or whatever your web content manager takes), designing headings and captions, and converting and resizing pictures.
 Often this requires repeated iterations until you get things to look the way you want.

 The HTML language separates content and organization from presentation.
 HTML documents can be presented to visitors in many ways, to accommodate visitor needs and device evolution and limitations.
 Test your site on multiple kinds of devices; for example, many visitors view content on mobile phones.
 Your web content should be usable on devices such as watches and TV screens, by visitors with slow connections or slow hardware, and by visitors with limitations who need output and input transmitted in multiple ways.

 Don't try to design your web pages the way you'd lay out a print document.
 You can't know, and shouldn't care, about your web visitor's screen size, fonts installed, or colors available.
 The visitor's web browser, preferences, OS, and hardware manage all that.
 Your HTML for each page provides text annotated with semantics like "this is a paragraph" or "this is a caption."
-These are translated into pixels on a screen (or whatever the visitor chooses) at viewing time.
+These are arranged and translated into pixels on a screen (or whatever the visitor chooses) at viewing time by each visitor's browser.

 Don't write over-specific HTML that makes it difficult to adapt your content to visitor needs and device constraints.
 For example, don't specify fixed font sizes: use a percentage of the visitor's default browser setup.